Md-Sanzid-Bin-Hossain/Estimating-lower-extremity-joint-angles-during-gait-using-reduced-number-of-sensors-count-/README.md

 # Estimating-lower-extremity-joint-angles-during-gait-using-reduced-number-of-sensors-count-
 Estimating lower extremity joint angles during gait using reduced number of sensors count via deep learning

-In this paper, we proposed a deep learning model Kinematics-Net to predict hip, knee, and ankle joint angle using foot mounted IMU sensors
+In this paper, we proposed a deep learning model Kinematics-Net to predict hip, knee, and ankle joint angle using foot mounted IMU sensors.
+In "ICDIP_Kinematics_Net.ipynb" notebook, we provided the models used in the paper.
+The provided dataset in google drive is slightly different than the one implemented on the paper.
+It has additional trials and we did not segment any of the gait cycles.
+We rather take all the walking strategy including turing.

 ### Data Collection Procedures
 ![image](https://github.com/Sanzid-Priam/Estimating-lower-extremity-joint-angles-during-gait-using-reduced-number-of-sensors-count-/assets/81487150/39802365-3635-4473-a588-87e8ae996c42)